 This section presents an application of the CE-SIS method to the case study on wind turbine reliability evaluation.
 We compare the performance between the CE-SIS method and the metamodel-based method \cite{Choe2015}, using the same CMC ratio metric in Section~\ref{sec:num_ex}.

 The reliability of a wind turbine is subject to stochastic weather \citep{Byon2010a}.
-To incorporate the randomness into the reliability evaluation of a turbine design, the international standard, IEC 61400-1 \citep{IEC2005}, requires the turbine designer to use stochastic simulations.
-We evaluate the reliability of a wind turbine using computationally expensive aerodynamic simulators (each simulation run takes roughly 1 minute on a typical PC available nowadays) developed by the U.S. National Renewable Energy Laboratory.
-Specifically, TurbSim is used to generate a 3-dimensional time-marching wind profile, and FAST is used to simulate a turbine's structural bending moment responses \cite{Choe2015, Jonkman2005, Jonkman2009}.
+To incorporate the randomness into the reliability evaluation of a turbine design, the international standard, IEC 61400-1 \citep{IEC2005}, requires the turbine designer to use stochastic simulations. {The reliability of a wind turbine is typically evaluated} using computationally expensive aerodynamic simulators (each simulation run takes roughly 1 minute on a typical PC available nowadays) developed by the U.S. National Renewable Energy Laboratory.
+Specifically, TurbSim is used to generate a 3-dimensional time-marching wind profile, and FAST is used to simulate a turbine's structural load responses \cite{Choe2015, Jonkman2005, Jonkman2009}.
 Each simulation represents a 10-min simulated operation of the turbine. {The national lab acknowledges the computational challenges in using the stochastic simulations and makes efforts to accelerate the simulation experiment \cite{graf2018adaptive,graf2016high}.
 We adopt the identical simulation setup used in the national lab's benchmark simulation experiment in \cite{moriarty2008}.
 An interested reader is referred to \cite{moriarty2008} for details of the simulation setup, as it involves long technical specifications of the wind profile and the wind turbine design.}